edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Email_Communication.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01002838
+rdfs:comment | An address for the delivery of electronic mail. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Telecommunication_Communication.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01002043
+rdfs:comment | Information necessary to establish an electronic telecommunication connection for the purpose of a telephone or facsimile exchange. edi3:cefactBusinessProcess | Project Management

+@id | cefact:Universal_Communication.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01001252
-Comments: <br/>The exchange of thoughts, messages, or information, as universally exchanged by speech, signals, writing, or behaviour between persons and/or organizations.<br/>An address for the delivery of electronic mail.<br/>Information necessary to establish an electronic telecommunication connection for the purpose of a telephone or facsimile exchange.<br/>
+rdfs:comment | The exchange of thoughts, messages, or information, as universally exchanged by speech, signals, writing, or behaviour between persons and/or organizations. edi3:cefactBusinessProcess | In All Contexts

 Properties: